 Countable Nouns – are nouns that can be counted

-- Singular Countable Nouns - nouns that have only of of something
+- Singular Nouns - are nouns have have only 1 of something

 - I have one ball.